pcvolkmer/docker-wireguard-boringtun/README.md

 * `CLIENTS`: Number of clients for which configurations are to be created.
 Do not use more than 240 clients.
 * `DISABLE_FORWARD_ALL_TRAFFIC`: Use `true` or `yes` to not add iptables rules and do not forward all traffic.

-If no environment variables are set, config creation script will ask you for settings.
+If a required environment variable is not set, config creation script will end with an error.

 ### Create config files